andrenerd/react-native-bootstrap-styles/README.md

 ** extra package should be installed: [react-native-appearance](https://github.com/expo/react-native-appearance).

+## Utilities

+Check the related chapter in the Bootstrap [documentation](https://getbootstrap.com/docs/4.5/utilities/) to get the list of all the utilities.

+What's implemented or near to:
+- align
+- background
+- borders
+- display
+- flex
+- sizing
+- spacing
+- text

+also:
+- grid
+- text

 ## Elements

 Bootstrap calls them components.
 The term is changed to not mess with React components.
+Check the related chapter in the Bootstrap [documentation](https://getbootstrap.com/docs/4.5/components/) to get the list of all the elements (ie components).

+What's implemented or neat to:
+- buttons
+- cards
+- forms (far from)
+- modal
+- pagination
+- progress